CtrlK

 When to use this skill

-• a request to inspect container filesystem, runtime state, or events inside Antithesis
+• the user makes a request to inspect container filesystem, runtime state, or events inside Antithesis

-For auth and report navigation, use the antithesis-triage skill.
-It already encodes the right agent-browser session model.
+For auth and report navigation, use the antithesis-agent-browser skill.
+It owns the agent-browser session and authentication flow.
 This skill handles the debugger itself.

 Gathering user input